ProceduresGovernment

 The visualization shows the distribution of Primary School Teachers in different industries and economic sectors.

-In the same period, the best average salaries were received in Regulation and Promotion of Economic Developmen ($20.5k MX), Regulation and Promotion of Economic Development ($20.5k MX), and Residential Care Facilities for Persons with Mental Retardation, Mental Disorder and Addictions ($11k MX).
+In the same period, the best average salaries were received in General Public Administration ($21.5k MX), Regulation and Promotion of Economic Developmen ($14.6k MX), and Regulation and Promotion of Economic Development ($14.6k MX).

 Labor Informality